Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 Bedrooms have crisp white linens and statement blue decorations and look out onto a sunny courtyard area.

-The breakfast isn’t the most complete, but wonderfully hot showers and its location close enough to main sights of Cusco but far away enough to be quiet and relaxed, are huge bonuses here.
+The breakfast isn’t the most complete, but wonderfully hot showers and its location close enough to the main sights of Cusco but far away enough to be quiet and relaxed, are huge bonuses here.

 Boutique hotels in San Cristóbal